ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 `FoundationElement`, and its template contains a `span` element with the required CSS styling.
 It is equipped with attributes such as `data-id`, `data-label`, and `data-type`, along with properties like `character`, which is included in the display alongside mentioned users.

-The `nimble-rich-text-user-mention-view` is a specialized view class that is derived from the base class and makes use of the template defined in the base class.
+The `nimble-rich-text-user-mention-view` is a view class that is derived from the above base class and makes use of the template defined in the base class.
-It customizes the character property of the base class by setting it to **"@"** in order to render the mention node with the **"@"** symbol as a prefix.
+It customizes the character property of the base class by setting it to **"@"** in order to render the mention node with the **"@"** symbol as a prefix in the text content of the node.

 The Mention node from Tiptap is extended, and the `renderHTML` method is overridden to render the element as a `nimble-rich-text-user-mention-view` instead of the default `span` element as shown in the [Tiptap code](https://github.com/ueberdosis/tiptap/blob/42039c05f0894a2730a7b8f1b943ddb22d52a824/packages/extension-mention/src/mention.ts#L112).